 - Getting involved in course development and delivery and participation in the ongoing development of programmes.

 Research and Scholarship

-- Show potential to establish an self-directe research programme (in the topics defined earlier) and attract research funding from competitive research funding schemes and/or industry
+- Show potential to establish an independent research programme (in the topics defined earlier) and attract research funding from competitive research funding schemes and/or industry

 - Participate in research-related administration such as research student supervision, PhD thesis examination and related duties.

 Contribute to the ongoing direction and strategy within the school, faculty, university and profession, for example:

 - in terms of strategic planning, quality review and improvement processes and external programme accreditations.

 - via involvement with appropriate professional institution(s) and associated initiatives.

 - developing and delivering the International Activities of the School of Computing, including international travel to do so.